Leslie Thorne

-Leslie Thorne (23 June 1916 in Greenock, Inverclyde – 13 July 1993 in Troon, South Ayrshire) was a British racing driver from Scotland.
+Leslie Thorne (23 June 1916 – 13 July 1993) was a British racing driver from Scotland.
 He participated in one Formula One World Championship Grand Prix, 1954 British Grand Prix, where he finished 14th and scored no championship points.
 Thorne also competed in several non-Championship Formula One races.

-After his motor-racing career he settled down as a chartered accountant.
+After his motor-racing career, Thorne settled down as a chartered accountant.